Molsly History, Family Crest & Coats of Arms

 Early Origins of the Molsly family

 The surname Molsly was first found in Moseley, now a suburb of Birmingham in the West Midlands or in Moseley in Herefordshire and Worcestershire or in Mowsley, a small village in Lancashire.
 All four locations are listed in the Domesday Book.
 The West Midlands village was originally called Moleshi and literally meant "woodland clearing of a man called Moll," from the Old English personal name + leah.
 The latter three locations were listed as Museleie and in these cases, the place names literally meant "woodland clearing infested with mice."
 Mossely, a small town and civil parish in Greater Manchester was first listed as Moselegh in 1319 and literally meant "woodland clearing by a swamp or bog."

-Important Dates for the Molsly family
+Early History of the Molsly family

 This web page shows only a small excerpt of our Molsly research.
 Another 113 words (8 lines of text) covering the years 1200, 1527, 1612, 1599, 1609, 1610, 1661, 1647, 1639, 1665, 1660, 1661, 1720, 1674, 1751, 1705, 1757 and 1779 are included under the topic Early Molsly History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Molsly have been found, including Moseley, Mosely, Mosley, Mossley and others.

 Early Notables of the Molsly family (pre 1700)